mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 apge

-disaster and reliant on the charity of its more well-to- do inhabitants, many of whom are loath to provide assistance.
+disaster and reliant on the charity of its more well-to-do inhabitants, many of whom are loath to provide assistance.
 This has resulted in a financially stratified society with a great deal of tension between the social classes and the paralysed ruling council has done little